yunkunrao/tendermint.com/content/posts/tendermint-socket-protocol.md

 [Tendermint Core](https://github.com/tendermint/tendermint) (the "consensus engine") speaks to the application via a socket protocol called [TMSP](https://github.com/tendermint/tmsp).

 To draw an analogy, lets talk about a well-known cryptocurrency, Bitcoin.
-Bitcoin creates a cryptocurrency from a blockchain by having each full node maintain a fully audited Unspent Transaction Output (UTXO) database.
-If one wanted to create a Bitcoin like system on top of TMSP, Tendermint Core would be responsible for
+Bitcoin is a cryptocurrency blockchain where each node maintains a fully audited Unspent Transaction Output (UTXO) database.
+If one wanted to create a Bitcoin-like system on top of TMSP, Tendermint Core would be responsible for

 - Sharing blocks and transactions between nodes
 - Establishing a canonical/immutable order of transactions (the blockchain)

-The applications developer will be responsible for
+The application will be responsible for

 - Maintaining the UTXO database
 - Validating cryptographic signatures of transactions